-Elevated serum CA 125 levels have been reported in individuals with a variety of nonmalignant conditions including: cirrhosis, hepatitis, endometriosis, first trimester pregnancy, ovarian cysts, and pelvic inflammatory disease.
+Elevated serum CA 125 levels have been reported in individuals with a variety of benign conditions including: cirrhosis, hepatitis, endometriosis, first trimester pregnancy, ovarian cysts, and pelvic inflammatory disease.
 Elevated levels during the menstrual cycle also have been reported.

-Evaluating patients' response to cancer therapy, especially for ovarian carcinoma
+Evaluating patients' response to ovarian cancer therapy

-Predicting recurrent ovarian cancer or intraperitoneal tumor
+Predicting recurrent ovarian cancer

 A persistently rising CA 125 value suggests progressive malignant disease and poor therapeutic response.